IstiCusi/phonon-tensor/README.md

 - GPU Support: Optimized for leveraging GPUs with TensorFlow to enhance performance for machine learning tasks.
-- LunaVim Integration: A Neovim-based development environment set up to improve productivity and user experience for developers.
+- LunarVim Integration: A Neovim-based development environment set up to improve productivity and user experience for developers.
 - Pre-configured Templates: Includes setups for C, C++, and Python located at `/docker/templates/c/`, `/docker/templates/cpp/`,